d12frosted/elpa-mirror/gnu/consult-readme.txt

  Examples:

  - =#defun=: Search for "defun" using grep.
+ - =#consult embark=: Search for both "consult" and "embark" using grep.
  - =#defun#consult=: Search for "defun" using grep, filter with the word "consult".
  - =/defun/consult=: It is also possible to use other punctuation